 Welcome to The Open University – the home of a unique learning experience.

 For many of the OU’s students to date, their success story has culminated in the excitement and pride of a degree ceremony.
-Below, the Vice-Chancellor congratulates new graduates at the Milton Keynes ceremony (September 2014).
+Below, Martin Bean, Vice-Chancellor 2009-2014, congratulates new graduates at the Milton Keynes ceremony in September 2014.